 Perfectly timeless lounge synth music with an enjoyable connective AIR (see what The Electricity Club did there?), ‘Mother Earth’s Plantasia’ fits right into the 21st Century despite being 45 years old.
 It is an album that very much subdues aggression in a world that very much needs that ethos right now.

-‘Mother Earth’s Plantasia’ is released as a green or black vinyl LP and CD by Sacred Bones on 21st June 2019, pre-order from https://www.sacredbonesrecords.com/products/sbr3030-mort-garson-mother-earths-plantasia
+‘Mother Earth’s Plantasia’ is released in various coloured vinyl LP formats and CD by Sacred Bones on 21st June 2019, pre-order from https://www.sacredbonesrecords.com/products/sbr3030-mort-garson-mother-earths-plantasia

 Digital download available now from https://mortgarson.bandcamp.com/album/mother-earths-plantasia